EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Tokyo releases 20 days of strategic oil reserves — an admission that the ceasefire won't be enough
+Tokyo releases 20 days of strategic oil reserves—a signal that the ceasefire won't be enough

 Dominant angle identified — does not reflect unanimity of this country’s media